maxisoft/github-contributions-predictor/README.md

 ## Bonus for the readers
-There's [an additional branch `pred_history_with_scaling`](https://github.com/maxisoft/github-activity-predictor/tree/pred_history_with_scaling) containing predictions with a model trained to expect more activities from users.
+There's [an additional branch `pred_history_with_scaling`](https://github.com/maxisoft/github-contributions-predictor/tree/pred_history_with_scaling) containing predictions with a model trained to expect more contributions from users.